yujiahua206/nimo-markdown-cv/index.md

 2.Update cost function f=g+h to f=g+h+w
 3.Apply box blur method to reculate weight value for each node inside the map and simulate the algorithm on unity3D.

+### __Prediction of Presidential Election by Bayes classifier using GDP per cipita__  `2017.6 - 2017.9`
+1.Realized a bayse classifier by python
+2.From the election information and GDP information gather from Internet, calculate the piror probability for each state's vote.
+3.From maximum likelihood theory, calculate the posterior probability by GDP per ciptia 4.According to the bayse formula, calculate the vote probability of each state.

 ### __Smart flowerpot based on Raspberry Pi__ `2016.4 - 2016.9`
 1.Adapted temperature sensor,humidity sensor and luminance sensor on the Raspberry and gather data from environment.
 2.Upload the data to could platform every 1 hour, and with a Android App, user can monitor these data in real time.